Equibit/wallet-api/src/services/blockchain-info/blockchain-info.md

 ```

 Doubts:
+- **Should this service care about transactions being mined?
+Since we load tx info on demand.**
 - Should `txids` be stored in a separate collection or just being skipped from the response?
 ```
 {